and then

 If it is, and only then, you want to ask how many founders the trust has.
 You wouldn't ask that, if the entity isn't a trust.

-That's why and then is the operator to use here: only ask about the number of trust founders, after the first question on the entity type has been answered and evaluates to 'true'.
+That's why `and then` is the operator to use here: only ask about the number of trust founders, after the first question on the entity type has been answered and evaluates to 'true'.